Daniel Michel: Boccia

 At the Rio Games, Michel won his first pool match in the Mixed individual BC3 but lost his second and did not advance.

 Michel won the bronze medal in the Individual BC3 at the 2018 World Championships, Liverpool, England.
 He teamed with Spencer Cotie and Cal Simpson to win the silver medal in Mixed Pairs BC3.

 As of February 2020, Michel is a 4 × World Open champion and has a world ranking of 4.

 At the 2020 Tokyo Paralympics, Michel won two of his three Pool Matches and qualified for the Quarterfinals.
 Here he beat Hansoo Kim of Korea 8–0.
 In the semifinals he lost to Adam Peska of the Czech Republic 3–4.
 Michel went on to beat Scott McCowan of Great Britain 6–1 in the bronze medal playoff.
 By doing so, Michel won Australia's first individual medal for boccia by winning the bronze medal in the Mixed BC3.
 Australia's previous boccia medal was in the Pairs C1 at the 1996 Atlanta Paralympics.
 He teamed with Spencer Cotie and Jamieson Leeson in the Mixed Pairs BC3, where they won 2 and lost 2 matches but failed to qualify for the quarter-finals.
+His ramp assistant was Ashlee McClure.

-Michel won the two gold medals at the 2022 World Championships in Rio de Janeiro - Men's BC3 and Mixed Pairs BC3.
+Michel won the two gold medals at the 2022 World Championships in Rio de Janeiro - Men's BC3 and Mixed Pairs BC3 with Jamieson Leeson.
 He defeated José Gonçalves 5–1 in the final of the Men's BC3.

-His ramp assistant is Ashlee McClure.